ReduceSum

 • For details about the operand address alignment requirements, see General Address Alignment Restrictions.

-• For details about the operand address overlapping restrictions, see General Address Overlap Restrictions.
-When sharedTmpBuffer is required, the destination operand and sharedTmpBuffer can overlap in address (usually, the destination operand requires less space than sharedTmpBuffer).
-In this case, sharedTmpBuffer must meet the minimum space requirement.
-Otherwise, address overlapping is not supported.
+• For details about the constraints on operand address overlapping, see General Address Overlapping Restrictions.
+If sharedTmpBuffer is required, address overlapping between dst and sharedTmpBuffer is supported (usually dst requires less space than sharedTmpBuffer).
+However, sharedTmpBuffer must meet the minimum space requirement; otherwise, address overlapping is not supported.

 • Example of high-dimensional tensor sharding computation (contiguous mask mode)